 I am not sure when, but recent testing confirmed that the Colocasia gigantea was more closely related to Alocasia than Colocasia.
 But, since there were other unique characteristics, it was reclassified as Leucocasia gigantea as it was named in 1857.
 Now the species is back in a genus all by itself for now.

 I bought my first Colocasia gigantea, as it was called then, from Wellspring Gardens in the spring of 2009.
 It was a very small starter plant and never did grow that large.

 Although the Colocasia gigantea and Colocasia gigantea ‘Thailand Giant’ are the same species, their growth and habit are different.
 Brian Williams of Brian’s Botanicals gives a pretty accurate description of the difference between the two, so you can just read what he says HERE.

-My Colocasia gigantea did not survive the winter but I did buy a Colocasia gigantea “Thailand Giant’ in 2012, 2017, and a bulb (tuber) in 2018.
+My Colocasia gigantea did not survive the winter but I did buy a Leucocasia gigantea “Thailand Giant’ in 2012, 2017, and 2019.